Workers’ Compensation Insurance

 A common misconception about workers’ comp is that it’s only for a business that has employees.

-In fact, optional workers’ comp coverage for self-employed workers, sole proprietors and LLC businesses can provide financial protection and help meet contract requirements with clients.
+In fact, optional workers’ comp coverage for self-employed workers, sole proprietors, and independent contractors can provide financial protection and help meet contract requirements with clients.

 If you don’t have workers’ comp and you are injured at work, you also might not be covered by your personal health insurance.
 It’s important to read your policy documents carefully to make sure you are protected.